airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 Don't forget, every service accounts on your domain could be a potential backdoor and have to be treated like the `krbtgt` service.

-Thanks Clement Notin (@cnotin) for its help :prey:
+Thanks Clement Notin (@cnotin) for his help :pray:

 # Links